Can You Bring Food Into Camden Yards?

 Posted by Kurt Smith

-But the best part of this money-saving tip is the possibilities you have with outside vendors…so here are three tips on where you can find cheap outside grub to bring into the ballpark.
+But the best part of this money-saving tip is the possibilities you have with the numerous outside vendors…so here are three tips on where you can find cheap outside grub to bring into the Yard.

 1) Pickles Pub/Slider’s/The Bullpen.
 I’m not sure which of these three corner pubs sets up all of the tents and outdoor grills and full bars, but I expect it’s all of them.
 The three establishments are across the street from the ballpark on Washington Street, and the entire area gets packed with pre- and post-game partiers.